mwwojcik/airline-reservation-system/readme.md

 ## Domain exploration
 ### Big Picture Event Storming
-The main goal of this stage of domain exploration process is to divide the problem into smaller independent parts.
-To find them, we can use few main
+The main goal of Big Picture Event Storming is to divide the problem into smaller parts that can be analyzed independently.

- heuristics:
+To identify them, we can use few heuristics:

 * organization structure
 * domain experts